Invoice Discounting or Finance

-- The funder will normally require 3 monthly or 6 monthly on site audits too.
+- The funder will normally require 3 or 6 monthly on site audits.
 You may need to provide a personal guarantee or indemnity to the lender.

 Confidential or undisclosed invoice discounting (CID) is an excellent product for businesses that produce goods or services and issue regular invoices to their customers.
 It can help the company grow, it is relatively inexpensive and the risk is relatively low.

-You may be required to provide an indemnity or personal guarantee to the CID company, this means that you will adhere to the rules and not issue false invoices for example.
-That’s basically fraud!
+You may be required to provide an indemnity or personal guarantee to the CID company.
+This means that you will adhere to the rules and not issue false invoices for example – as that is basically fraud!